 ENG 130W English Seminar

 ENG 209 American Literature to 1865 & ENG 210 American Literature from 1865

 or ENG 211 English Literature to 1798 & ENG 212 English Literature from 1798

 ENG 213 Classics of Western Literature

 ENG 307W Shakespeare I or ENG 308W Shakespeare II

 One 300 or 400-level literature course

 HISTORY AND NON-WESTERN CULTURES

-Wynn Gadkar-Wilcox, Co-Chair
+Burton Peretti, Chair

-wilcoxw@wcsu.edu Warner Hall 218, Midtown campus (203) 837-8565 (203) 837-8905 (fax)
+perettib@wcsu.edu Warner Hall 221, Midtown campus (203) 837-8309 (203) 837-8905 (fax)

-Joshua Rosenthal, Co-Chair

-rosenthalj@wcsu.edu Warner Hall 216, Midtown Campus (203) 837-8449 (203) 837-8905 (fax)

-Tai Lucas, Department Secretary
+TBA, Department Secretary

-lucast@wcsu.edu Warner Hall 224, Midtown campus (203) 837-8484 (203) 837-8905 (fax)
+Warner Hall 224, Midtown campus (203) 837-8484 (203) 837-8905 (fax)

 Faculty

-W. Gadkar-Wilcox, Co-Chair J. Rosenthal, Co-Chair K. Allocco

-J. Duffy K.C.
-Gutzman L. Lindenauer

-M. May M. Nolan B. Peretti
+B. Peretti, ChairK.
+AlloccoK.
+AlloccoW.
+Gadkar-WlicoxK.
+GutzmanL.
+LindenauerM.
+MayM.
+NolanJ.
+Rosenthal

 A. Saad

 Adjunct Faculty

-M. Abraham A. Blau J. Calise

-A. Campanaro R. Carrizzo G. Coleman

-S. Doherty S. Flanagan J. Frankle

-L. Friedman F. Gillespie J. Leopold

-G. Linabury J. McNeil B. Needle

-J. Palencsar M. Rossi T. Stramiello

-J. Szablewicz T.Tuttle P. Vermilyea
+A. Blau J. Calise M. Abraham A. Campanaro R. Carrizzo G. Coleman S. Flanagan J. Frankle S. Doherty L. Friedman F. Gillespie J. Leopold G. Linabury J. McNeil B. Needle J. Palencsar M. Rossi T. Stramiello J. Szablewicz T.Tuttle P. Vermilyea

 S. Walens

 Overview

 Courses in the department are designed to meet the needs of all students.
 In order to understand today's issues and problems - in the West and throughout the world - it is important to have a firm grasp on the foundations of our global society, to know the history and culture of America, of Europe and of the world.

 Mission

-In keeping with the mission statement of Western Connecticut State University, the Department of History and Non-Western Cultures provides students with a comprehensive liberal arts education that prepares our students for the job market and beyond.
+In keeping with the mission statement of Western Connecticut State University, the Department of History and Non-Western Cultures provides a comprehensive liberal arts education that prepares students for the job market and beyond.
 Our mission is to help students develop expertise in analyzing historical themes and to prepare them for employment in teaching or other specialized fields such as business, journalism, and law, or for graduate work in history.

 Goals

 Our goals are:

-- To provide an interdisciplinary forum in which students can deal with political, social, cultural, religious, economic, and geographic aspects of history. - To introduce students to non-western cultures that help them to understand global political and cultural relations. - To help students develop their abilities to think critically, discuss, and explain clearly historical issues and problems. - To cultivate writing, research, and analysis skills in our students that will help them lead successful professional and personal lives.

-- To provide a history/education curriculum that imparts a broad base of knowledge about historical events, principles, and theories, so that students have the foundational knowledge they need to educate others.

-- To facilitate our students' understanding of their national and community heritage.

-DEGREE PROGRAMS IN HISTORY

-Bachelor of Arts
+- To provide an interdisciplinary forum in which students can deal with political, social, cultural, religious, economic, and geographic aspects of history. - To introduce students to non-Western cultures and help them understand global political and cultural relations. - To help students develop their abilities to think critically, discuss, and explain clearly historical issues and problems. - · To cultivate writing, research, and analysis skills that will help students lead successful professional and personal lives. - To provide a history/education curriculum that imparts a broad base of knowledge about historical events, principles, and theories, so that students have the foundational knowledge they need to educate others. - To facilitate our students' understanding of their national and community heritage.
+DEGREE PROGRAMS IN HISTORY Bachelor of Arts History American Studies Bachelor of Science Secondary Education: History (Social Studies Endorsement) Elementary Education: History, American Studies Minor Programs History American History European History African-American Studies Religion Studies Bachelor of Arts in American Studies (B.A.)

-History

-American Studies

-Bachelor of Science

-Secondary Education: History (Social Studies Endorsement)

-Elementary Education: History, American Studies

-Minor Programs

-History American History European History African-American Studies Religion Studies

-Bachelor of Arts in American Studies (B.A.)

 Requirements: